EthernalStar/WinEdit-Dx/README.md

   * Added CSV export of the Window List.
   * Added failsafe for Window encapsulation.
   * Added Copy Indicator for displayed Handle.
+  * Added Communication with Colors+.
   * Improved Scrolling with the Window List.
   * Rewritten Information Section to be more usable.
   * WIP: Improved Screenshot Feature.
-  * WIP: Added Communication with Colors+.
   * Minor visual fixes.

 ## License